JanHerca/urantiapedia/output/wikijs/en/article/Emma_L_Christensen/A_message_to_the_first_triennial_delegate_assembly.md

 During my short tenure as President of URANTIA Brotherhood I have expounded on two theses: first, that we become living prophets of the Fatherhood of God and the brotherhood of man, and second, that we remember to subordinate _The URANTIA Book_ to the service of God.

-Perhaps we should take a moment now to listen once again to Jesus' admonition to his apostles during one of his profound discussions on religion: “_I admonish you to give up the practice of always quoting the prophets of old .... and instead aspire to become living prophets ... and spiritual heroes of the coming kingdom._” ([UB 155:6.7](/en/The_Urantia_Book/155#p6_7))
+Perhaps we should take a moment now to listen once again to Jesus' admonition to his apostles during one of his profound discussions on religion: “_I admonish you to give up the practice of always quoting the prophets of old .... and instead aspire to become living prophets ... and spiritual heroes of the coming kingdom._” (<a id="a46_326"></a>[UB 155:6.7](/en/The_Urantia_Book/155#p6_7))

 What is a prophet?
 Webster says a prophet is: